szabonorbert/js-backend-golden-path/readme.md

 * Basic knowledge of software engineering, JavaScript and cloud concepts.
 We will not discuss terminology, but use technologies in this guide.
 * `node` and `npm` installed in your machine - https://nodejs.org/
 * Docker Desktop for running containers - https://www.docker.com/products/docker-desktop/

+## What are we going to build?

+A small backend webapp, with codeing, performance and security best practices.
+We will make a code that you can run on NodeJS and even on edge platforms, like Cloudflare Workers.
+This repository is just a bunch of snippets and notes about leverage the core concepts and deploy you software wordwide.

+## Part1: your software

+### Init

+### Hono

+### Run

+### Recommended upgrades

+## Part2: Dockerization for NodeJS

+## Part3: Run in the cloud

+## Part4: Run as edge function